 I have worked as a psychologist, consultant, and mental health therapist in both school and clinical settings.
 I have also been fortunate enough to gain experience in infant and preschool mental health.
-I have a very special interest in working with preschool and school-aged children (ages 3-14).
+I have a special interest in working with preschool and school-aged children (ages 3-14).
 I believe that children do well when they can, and that with strong relationships and coping skills, any child can succeed.
 I most often integrate cognitive-behavioral and narrative approaches, with play, art, and sand tray activities to help children and young teens learn and grow from the difficult events and feelings experienced in their life.

 In addition to working individually with children, I work collaboratively with parents and schools.
 I help caregivers gain insight into their child’s underlying areas of difficulty, and support them in using therapeutic and behavioural principles to promote child resilience and adjustment.
 Although I use an integrative approach in my work with children, schools, and families, my foundation is always relationship-focused and strength based.
 As well, I consider not just the individual child, but the surrounding social contexts and the influence these have on child functioning and development.